๐ŸปCalifornia History

 Why This Matters

 Don't just memorize founding dates and product names.
 Know what each company represents about California's economic development.
-Ask yourself: Which companies pioneered entirely new industries?
+Which companies pioneered entirely new industries?
 Which ones built infrastructure that enabled others?
 How did proximity to Stanford and Berkeley fuel this ecosystem?
-These are the questions that separate surface-level recall from the deeper analytical thinking your exams reward.
+These are the questions that separate surface-level recall from deeper analytical thinking on exams.

 Garage Pioneers: The Origin Story of Silicon Valley